-The bishop is the first and highest degree of the clergy in the Orthodox Church (επίσκοπος or episkopos in Greek, which means overseer).
+The bishop is the third and highest degree of the clergy in the Orthodox Church (επίσκοπος or episkopos in Greek, which means overseer).
 A bishop is the direct successor to the Apostles in the service and government of the Church.
 The bishop thus serves εις τόπον και τύπον Χριστού (in place and as a type of Christ) in the Church.
 No bishop in Orthodoxy is considered infallible.
 None has any authority over or apart from his priests, deacons, and people or the other bishops.
 They have the responsibility of maintaining the unity of the Church throughout the world by insuring the truth and unity of the faith and practice of their diocese.
 The bishop represent his particular diocese to the other churches or dioceses, and represents the Universal Church to his own particular priests, deacons, and people.

 In the Orthodox Church, from about the sixth century, it has been the rule that bishops are single men or widowers.
 Bishops are also usually in at least the first degree of monastic orders.

 It is the belief of Orthodoxy that Christ is the only priest, pastor, and teacher of the Christian Church.
 He alone forgives sins and offers communion with God, his Father.
 Christ alone guides and rules his people.
 Christ remains with his Church as its living and unique head.
 Christ remains present and active in the Church through the Holy Spirit.